Rethinking Mental Health for Remote Working

 In other words, it’s possible to ‘hack’ your mind to change (or “manage”) the way you experience uncertainty.
 And here’s the best bit: you won’t need a lobotomy to start feeling better.
 It takes a few small steps to build some resilience.

-The following coping strategies will help you achieve a more sustainable way (rather than biting your nails and fearing the worst) to navigate the weird, wonderful—and uncertain world we live in.
+The following coping strategies will help you achieve a more sustainable way (rather than biting your nails and fearing the worst) to the state-of-play during an economic downturn that could last an uncertain amount of time.
+Well-being is priority number one so let’s take it from there.

 Ease Your Mind with Self-Help Practices